 If an email address has been supplied, an email notification will generate to the intermediary advising that a return file is available in the Portal for download.

 Return data file content

+Each Return data file will contain a Return data – File name record.
+The Return data – File name record will contain the Filename and the Transaction reference number.
+The Return data – File name record will be followed by a Return data – File identity data record.

-Each Return data file will contain a Return data – File identity data record.
-The Return data – File identity data record will identify the type of data in the file and contain the name and phone number of the intermediary of the RPTR.
+The Return data – File identity data record. will identify the type of data in the file and contain the name and phone number of the intermediary of the RPTR.

 The Return data – File identity data record will be followed by a Return data – Reporting party data record.